PDF Cover

 Opportunities in the Liquid Yeast

-The application of new technologies in yeast propagation and storage is another prospective market for Liquid Yeast.
+The application of new technologies in yeast propagation and storage is also another prospective market for Liquid Yeast.
 Innovations such as lab-grown Liquid Yeast can improve product quality and consistency, appealing to a wider audience.

 Growth Opportunities in North America and Europe